lawsocsg/lawsoc-clinic-manual/docs/property.md

 the deposit will be kept safely until completion of the purchase, especially as the sale will normally be subject to:

 -   The discharge of encumbrances like the mortgage and CPF charge
 -   The title being in order
 -   Satisfactory replies to legal requisitions sent to the various government departments

 In certain circumstances, the Singapore Academy of Law will hold two kinds of conveyancing money:

 -   Stakeholding deposit

--  Conveyancing money (other than stakeholding deposit), i.e. the buyer’s or seller’s money to be used for settlement of the sale and purchase of the property [131]_ until the expiry of the defects liability period provided in the SPA
+-   Conveyancing money (other than stakeholding deposit), i.e. the buyer’s or seller’s money to be used for settlement of the sale and purchase of the property[^18] until the expiry of the defects liability period provided in the SPA

 **3. Goods and Services Tax (‘GST’)**

-GST is not payable on residential property at present.
-[132]_
+GST is not payable on residential property at present.[^19]

 However, as some residential properties (e.g. a shop-house with a flat above) may involve a commercial component, you should seek advice from